markpmlim/BookOfShaders/Readme.md

 should not be removed.

-The built-in variable "gl_FragColor" is not supported in OpenGL Core Profile and must be replaced with a different user-defined variable.
+The built-in variable "gl_FragColor" is not supported in OpenGL Core Profile and must be replaced with a user-defined variable.
 The "fragmentColor" is chosen for this set of playgrounds.
 In addition, an output variable must be declared in the fragment shader source:

 out vec4 fragmentColor;